aprilsourz/freelunch-api/README.md

 The `index` action is a *GET* that retrieves all the recruiters from the database.

 ### show
-The `show` action is a *GET*. the routes dynamic segment is the `id` of the recruiter you wish to retrieve.
+The `show` action is a *GET*.
+The routes dynamic segment is the `id` of the recruiter you wish to retrieve.

 ### create